No exponential quantum speedup for $\mathrm{SIS}^\infty$ anymore: Introduction

 While the main result presented by Chen, Liu, and Zhandry is about $\SIS$, their algorithm works for a more general problem, as pointed out in \cite[Remark 4]{chen2022quantum}.
-In this version, instead of requiring that the solution $x$ has small infinity norm, we require that each entry of $x$ belongs to a specified allowed set $A \subseteq \F_q$.
-We call this problem ``Constrained Integer Solution ($\CIS$)'' or sometimes $A$-$\CIS$ to emphasize the set $A$.
+In this version, instead of requiring that the solution $x$ has small infinity norm, we require that each entry of $x$ belongs to a specified allowed set $A \subseteq \F_q$.\footnote{We remark that the results in \cite{chen2022quantum} work for the more general setting where each entry of $x$ gets its own restricted subset.
+Our algorithms also work in this setting; see \Cref{sec:discussion_our} for a discussion.} We call this problem ``Constrained Integer Solution ($\CIS$)'' or sometimes $A$-$\CIS$ to emphasize the set $A$.

 Note that setting $A = \{-s,\ldots,s\}$ recovers the $\SIS$ problem; and setting $A=\{0,1\}$ recovers the $\SubsetSum$ problem.
-We also describe how $\CIS$ unifies Yamakawa-Zhandry \cite{yamakawa2024verifiable} and OPI \cite{jordan2024optimization} in \Cref{sec:discussion}.
+We also describe how $\CIS$ unifies Yamakawa-Zhandry \cite{yamakawa2024verifiable} and OPI \cite{jordan2024optimization} in \Cref{sec:discussion_regev}.

 \begin{definition} In the $\CIS(n,m,q,A)$ problem for a prime $q\ge3$, we are given a matrix $H \in \F_q^{n\times m}$ and a set $A \subseteq \F_q$ of size $2\le|A|\le q-1$.
 The goal is to find a nonzero vector $x\in A^m$ satisfying $Hx = 0$. \end{definition}